alxfed/alxfed.github.io/_posts/2019-02-23-Minimal-complexity.markdown

 ---
 layout: post
 title:  "Simple philosophy and Minimal Complexity."
 excerpt: "'Why philosophy is so complicated?
-It ought to be entirely simple.' quote from Wittgenstein has become an Internet-meme, but it may be a clue to a method of building a Common-English language for humans and machines."
+It ought to be entirely simple.'
+This quote from Wittgenstein has become an Internet-meme, but it may be a clue to a method of building a Common-English language for humans and machines."
 date:   2019-02-23  8:52 am
 categories: blog posts
 ---